 Personal Documentation Required

-The bank will also require a minimum deposit amount when opening a new account.
-But don’t move all your money over just yet!
+The bank will also likely require a minimum deposit amount when opening a new account.
+But don’t move all your money just yet!

-You will want to run your new account and your old account for a couple of months to ensure that you have not missed any outgoing payments.
+You will want to use both your new and old accounts for a couple of months to ensure that you have not missed any outgoing payments.

 2. List All Outgoing Payments